-Students who elect to stop working at their current position for any reason, are encouraged to give their supervisor at least a one week notice.
+Students who elect to stop working at their current position for any reason are encouraged to give their supervisor at least one week's notice.

 Supervisors must complete an online EPAF to terminate inactive employees.
-If an EPAF is never received the student and supervisor will continue to see the student's timesheet and the student will receive reminder emails to submit hours.
+If an EPAF is never received, the student and supervisor will continue to see the student's timesheet and receive reminder emails to submit hours.
 Once a termination EPAF has been processed by the Office of Student Employment the terminated employee will continue to be visible until the three-month payroll range has moved past the termination date.